Singer season 7

-The seventh season of Chinese television series Singer (歌手; previously titled I Am a Singer) was broadcast on Hunan Television between January and April 2019.
+The seventh season of the Chinese television series Singer (歌手; previously titled I Am a Singer) was broadcast on Hunan Television between January and April 2019.
 Singer 2019 was produced by Hong Tao, and its music director was Hong Kong senior musician Kubert Leung.
 The first episode was recorded on January 4, 2019, and first premiered in Mango TV on January 11, 2019.
 YouTube also broadcast the episodes with the results replaced by commercial snippets.

 The season ended on April 12, 2019, and Chinese singer Liu Huan named as the winner.
 Liu was the first mainland Chinese singer to win since Han Hong in season three, as well as the first male winner since Han Lei in season two.
 Taiwanese Sodagreen lead singer Wu Qing-feng and Chinese four-member band Super-Vocal (Frank Ju, Ayanga, Cai Chengyu, and ex-member Zheng Yunlong) finished runner-up and third place, respectively.
 For the first time, the top four singers were all male.
 This is also the first season since the inaugural season the season ended without the biennial concert held after the final.